 About the artist

-Yusuké Y. Offhause is a Franco-Japanese artist, living and working between Paris, Tokyo and Geneva.
+Yusuké Y. Offhause is a Franco-Japanese artist, living and working between GENEVA and Tokyo.

 His work explores the notion of imperfection, yet thought of as the inverse of the common idea of default or failure.
 The word “imperfection” is often negatively connoted with terms such as: default, bad, waste, fault, vice.
 Offhause thinks that imperfection can be positively used as a source of creation and in playing an aesthetic role.

 He is interested in the quality that is provoked by accident or the unintentional.
 He sees the potential in the reactivation of objects towards a usage for which they were not initially meant.
 For example, for his latest series, he was inspired by pre-existing forms, such as plastic bottles, containers for snacks, salads, etc. He transforms this type of banal form into a sort of fossil or archeological discovery, possibly from our future, permitting us to read or revisit them in another manner.

 His works find themselves exploring the problematics of memory, archeology and anticipation.
 Offhause mainly works in the medium of sculpture and installation, with a strong attraction for ceramics and architecture.
 He also uses materials other than ceramic depending on his research, such as glass, plexiglass, metal, wax, bread, sugar ...
 In fact, the border between art and design remains unclear in his work.

 His work has been presented in particular at the Swiss Design Awards 2018 and the Swiss Art Awards 2019.